lvxuan12/SCSES/README.md

 export PATH=/path/to/IRFinder-2.0.1/bin/:$PATH
 ```

-[STAR](https://github.com/alexdobin/STAR) will be needed to build
+**NOTE:** [STAR](https://github.com/alexdobin/STAR) is required to build
-IRFinder reference
+IRFinder reference!
+To run IRFinder correctly, you also need to install
+STAR.

 ##### 2.4 [samtools](https://github.com/samtools/samtools)

-### Installation from GitHub
+### Installation of SCSES

-SCSES is installed directly from github using the following command:
+Currently SCSES can only be installed from GitHub.
+To install SCSES,
+type the following command in **R**:

 ``` r
 remotes::install_github("lvxuan12/SCSES")